 Background

 SCC is applying to the Department for Education (DfE) Special Free School Programme to open two new special free schools (one in the north of the county and one in the south east) to accommodate boys and girls with social, emotional and mental health needs (SEMH).
 Both schools would cater for pupils aged 11 to 16 years and the school in the north would also have sixth form provision.
 Admissions will be in line with Surrey County Council's SEND Admissions Process.
 It is envisaged that the new schools would provide up to 320 places at full capacity between them.

 The local authority ran consultation and public engagement activity with local residents, schools, prospective sponsors from 2 September to 7 October 2022 in advance of submitting formal bids to the DfE.
 The consultation process involved publishing a set of documents online with an opportunity to complete a consultation form.
 There were also two online events that interested parties could attend to gather more information, ask questions and offer opinions.
-Furthermore, an engagement session was held with children and young people with SEND, which provided very positive feedback.
+Furthermore, an engagement session was held with “ATLAS”, Surrey’s user voice group for children and young people with Additional Needs and Disabilities, which provided very positive feedback.
 This was in order to gauge opinion and support for the proposals and this document provides analysis the 171 responses received.

 Respondents